ABOUT COURT WATCH

 Court Watch is a news site covering all the most interesting federal court filings, from search warrants, indictments, to everything in between.
 The goal is to report on overlooked court records and give readers direct access to primary source documents.

-Seamus Hughes has a career that spans journalism, academia, and government.
 Seamus Hughes is a senior research faculty member at University of Nebraska Omaha’s National Counterterrorism Innovation, Technology, and Education Center (NCITE).
 In addition to his academic pursuits, he is the editor of Court Watch, an online news site that covers the federal court system that in the last two years has broken hundreds of national stories.
-Hughes also works as a research journalist at the New York Times, Bloomberg Law News, and Rolling Stone.
-In 2022, Hughes was part of a New York Times team that won a Pulitzer Prize for National Reporting for stories on law enforcement in America.
-Washingtonian Magazine named him one of the country’s most influential voices on national security.
-He can be reached by email.

-Peter Beck is a reporter at Court Watch.
-He recently graduated with honors from Davidson College, where he studied political science.
+He is also an associate editor of Lawfare.
+He holds a B.A. in political science from Davidson College.
 Before Court Watch, Peter interned with public defender offices in his native South Carolina and with Radley Balko, an investigative journalist.
-He now lives in Washington, DC, and can be reached by email.

 Paid subscribers get full access to past newsletters that go behind a paywall for free subscribers after one week.
 Most importantly, the subscription will help offset the PACER fees, which we can all agree is a racket.